hafizimmuno/immunoscope-training/README.md

 - Use of interpretable machine-learning models in a biological context
 - Critical discussion of assumptions and limitations when working with simulated data

+## Results and Figures
+Key analysis figures (ROC curve, cytokine group comparisons, and model coefficients) are available in `results/figures/`.

 ## Limitations
 All data in this repository are **simulated for training purposes** and do not represent real clinical or experimental results.
 Conclusions drawn from this dataset are illustrative only and should not be interpreted as biological or diagnostic claims.